Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Fideaux, Healdsburg

-• Cornerstone Sonoma: Located in the southern end of the Sonoma Valley, Cornerstone is home to unique shops, a series of nine walk-through gardens (which are changed on a periodic basis), and the Sunset Magazine Outdoor Kitchen and Test Gardens.
-The entire Cornerstone site is pet friendly.
+• Cornerstone Sonoma: Located in the southern end of the Sonoma Valley, Cornerstone is home to unique shops, a series of nine walk-through gardens (which are changed periodically), and the Sunset Magazine Outdoor Kitchen and Test Gardens.
+The entire Cornerstone site is pet-friendly.

-• Swede's Feeds (Kenwood): This pet-friendly, family-owned shop stocks garden and pet supplies, an eclectic selection of household items, and a variety of hand-made garden sculptures.
-You can't miss the 10-foot dinosaur out front.
+• Swede’s Feeds (Kenwood): This pet-friendly, family-owned shop stocks garden and pet supplies, an eclectic selection of household items, and various hand-made garden sculptures.
+You can’t miss the 10-foot dinosaur out front.

 Pet-friendly Wineries